politicalphysicist/politicalphysicist.github.io/content/Thoughts/whyHateBeingSocialist.md

 are the top 10 reasons I wish I wasn't a socialist.

 ###1.
 The exhaustion of trying to stick to the moral high-ground.###
-No one would ever be a socialist in the West if they didn't believe that there was a moral force behind it.
+No one would ever be a socialist in the West if they didn't believe that there was a moral force behind it, backed up by a material analysis of society.
 Not only does socialism mean that you end up fighting a thankless, apparently losing battle, but also that you're trying to live by a set of principles that can seem impossible under our current system.
 For example, how am I supposed to find clothes that I know weren't made in sweatshops?
 How do you live an environmentally-friendly lifestyle in cities designed around the car?
 How do you fight patriarchy when even your friends sometimes say derogatory things about women?

 On the more abstract level, it's exhausting trying to explain all of this to friends.
 And what do you do about that slight feeling of disapproval when they